Tagged

 Martin Luther King Jr.

-Martin Luther King Jr. was the most important voice of the American civil rights movement, which worked for equal rights for all.
-He was famous for using nonviolent resistance to overcome injustice, and he never got tired of trying to…
+Martin Luther King Jr. was the leading voice of the American Civil Rights Movement, which fought for equal rights for all.
+He was famous for using nonviolent resistance to overcome injustice, and he never tired of trying to end…

 Medieval Manuscripts